helm/monocular/docs/development.md

 ### Running a local cluster

-For development, we highly recommend using the Kubernetes Minikube developer-oriented distribution.
+Monocular allows you to install and view installed charts in your Kubernetes cluster, to test and develop these features we highly recommend using the Kubernetes Minikube developer-oriented distribution.
 Once this is installed, you can use helm init to install Tiller into the cluster.

 ```
 $ minikube start